About Dead Sea

 Located at the lowest point on the earth’s surface, roughly 400m below sea level, the Dead Sea is a natural phenomenon and high on the 'must-do' list.
 Straddling the border between Israel and Jordan, the intense blue waters of what is technically a lake stretch 75-km-long and 10-km-wide reaching depths of 40 metres with a salinity that is almost eight times as high as the oceans.
 Consequently, the Dead Sea waters are much denser and make swimming nigh on impossible.
 In fact, half the fun of visiting the Dead Sea is the experience of floating in the mineral-rich waters that have long been believed to have curative properties.Read More

-It’s called the Dead Sea as nothing resides in it.
-There are no fish, seaweed or plants of any kind in or around the water.
+It’s called the Dead Sea as nothing resides in it - there are no fish, seaweed or plants of any kind in or around the water.
 What you’ll see on the shores are clusters of white salt crystals.
-No ordinary table salt, the salts found in the Dead Sea are mineral salts, just like you find in the oceans of the world, only in extreme concentrations.
+However, this is no ordinary table salt, the salts found in the Dead Sea are mineral salts, just like you find in the oceans of the world, only in extreme concentrations.
 The water in the Dead Sea is deadly to living things.
 Fish accidentally swimming into the waters from one of the several freshwater streams that feed the Sea are killed instantly, their bodies quickly coated with a preserving layer of salt crystals and then tossed onto shore by the wind and waves.